 Main Route (Primary)

 Pedestrian Route (Secondary)

 Meandering and Leisure Routes (Tertiary)

 Entrances

 Secondary Entrances

+UKPN Access Stair

-9.12 Lighting Design Strategy Overall Site Characteristics Main design characteristics throughout the site include: - A Moonlighting from trees creates visual interest and casts a dappled light effect on planting below - B Pools of light at entrances aids wayfinding into the building and feels welcoming - C Accent illumination beneath seating encourages dwell - D Downward accent lighting to planters minimises upward sky glow and creates pockets of warm glow within the planting - E Column lighting to the shared pedestrian and cycle path increases vertical illumination, enhancing perception of safety and aiding wayfinding - F Low level lighting to wetland paths creates reflections on the surface of the water - G Multi-spots to columns can be used for events or performances to create increased lighting to central area or decorative projection.
+9.12 Lighting Design Strategy Overall Site Characteristics Main design characteristics throughout the site include: A Moonlighting from trees creates visual interest and casts a dappled light effect on planting below B Pools of light at entrances aids wayfinding into the building and feels welcoming C Accent illumination beneath stair seating encourages dwell D Illumination beneath bench seating serves low level path illumination and encourages dwell E Downward accent lighting to planters minimises upward sky glow and creates pockets of warm glow within the planting F Column lighting to the shared pedestrian and cycle path increases vertical illumination, enhancing perception of safety and aiding wayfinding G Low level lighting to wetland paths creates reflections on the surface of the water H Multi-spots to columns can be used for events or performances to create increased lighting to central area or decorative projection.

-Diagram - Indicative site wide lighting strategy Entrances - 1.
-Light effuses from the facade, casting incidental lighting on surrounding planting and providing comfortable ambient light.
-As the facade is permeable, the inner workings of the building appear welcoming and accessible. - 2.
+Diagram - Indicative site wide lighting strategy Entrances - Euston Road - 1.
+Light glow from the Podium facade casts incidental lighting on surrounding planting and providing comfortable ambient light.
+As the facade is visually permeable, the inner workings of the building appear welcoming, attractive and accessible. - 2.
 Entrances to the building are marked by pools of light at the threshold, increasing wayfinding into the building. - 3.
-Uplighting to the canopy lifts the perceived brightness of the space while creating a consistent lit surface treatment around the building. - 4.
-Interior illumination on the upper levels of the building lightly accent the adjacent exterior structure, defining the buildings night-time appearance by enhancing the rhythm of the facade. - 5.
+Dedicated lighting to the exterior canopies on the Ground Floor and Level 01 lifts the perceived brightness of the space while creating a consistent lit surface treatment around the building. - 4.
+Interior illumination on the upper levels of the building lightly accent the adjacent exterior structure, defining the building's night-time appearance by enhancing the rhythm of the facade. - 5.
 Walls adjacent to entrances will be lit externally to emphasise signage - 6.
-Fins will be accented to continue the lit surface at the upper level.
-Accenting these elements raises perceived visual brightness of the area and showcases another element of the facade's rhythm. - 7.
+Fins will be accentuated to continue the lit surface at the upper level.
+Accentuating these elements raises perceived visual brightness of the area and showcases another element of the facade's rhythm. - 7.
 Downward accent light to landscape elements create playful pockets of light.
 This treatment continues the precedent approach from Regent's Place, creating visual cohesion across the wider site.